itamargo/codex/Codex.md

 * Humans are flawed and fallible.
 It is what sets us appart from machines.
 We should design our orgs for this feature
 * Human behavior should be thought of as probabilistic rather than deterministic
 * Heisenberg's Uncertainty Principle applies to measuring performance & growth/learning in a similar way that it applies to measuring position & potential
+* At a ceratin scale, variability inside the org surpases the variability across orgs (simplistic example: Facebook's and Google's best developers have more in common between them than they have in common with the worst developer inside their own respective org)

 ## Personal canon